Belene Nuclear Power Plant: Possible project restart

-After the election in May of 2013 the new Bulgarian government of Plamen Oresharski (Socialist Party) started to speak publicly about restarting the project.
+After the election in May 2013 the new Bulgarian government of Plamen Oresharski (Socialist Party) started to speak publicly about restarting the project.

 In 2016 discussions took place with Rosatom, the manufacturer of the reactors, about the possibility of installing one at Kozloduy Nuclear Power Plant and selling the second one to a third party.
 An alternative is a privately financed completion of Belene.

 On 7 June 2018, the Bulgarian Parliament voted to abolish the moratorium on the construction of the power plant.
 The aim of the government is to complete the project through funding by a strategic investor, what interest has so far been declared by several companies.
 Minister of Energy should develop an investor selection procedure and propose options for structuring the project by 31 October 2018.
 According to the Minister, the plant can be completed within 7–8 years.

 In December 2019, the Bulgarian energy ministry said it had selected five companies among the 13 applications received to participate in the project.
 China National Nuclear Corporation (CNNC), Korea Hydro & Nuclear Power (KHNP) and Rosatom as potential strategic investors.
 Framatome and General Electric (GE) have also been selected; Framatome expressed interest in providing safety systems, GE offered design and supply equipment, turbines, compressors and transformers.

-Technical Features
+Technical features

 The AES 92 variant proposed for implementation at the Belene NPP site is a new generation VVER type reactor that has been licensed by regulatory authorities in Russia.
 It has been declared to meet all safety requirements as well as recommendations from the IAEA and INSAG and has been also confirmed by a special analysis of leading experts from EDF based on the recognized European Utility Requirements.
 This variant of the AES can make use of the two partially completed Belene NPP reactors started in the 1980s.
 The design directly uses a majority of the already built civil structures and facilities related to generic plant needs.
 Existing foundations and civil structures will be further evaluated with a view to incorporation into the new design.

-AES 92 Reactor
+AES 92 reactor

-Belene NPP will be a Pressurized Water Reactor design with four first-stage coolant circulation loops per reactor.
+Belene NPP will be a pressurized water reactor design with four first-stage coolant circulation loops per reactor.
 Reactor nominal thermal power is 3010 MWt and electrical net power is 1011 MWe.
 A typical refueling process takes 14 days with annual outage of between 20-28 and 40–50 days, depending on the scope of ongoing repair works.
 The AES 92 Reactor Facility has a 60-year lifetime design.

 Being a Light Water Reactor of third generation type the AES 92 design has improved safety as well as technical and economic features.
 Main advantages of the AES 92 design over existing VVER nuclear power plants of the previous generation are: